coq/coq/doc/sphinx/language/gallina-extensions.rst

 Mode for automatic declaration of implicit arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. opt:: Implicit Arguments
+.. flag:: Implicit Arguments

    This option (off by default) allows to systematically declare implicit
    the arguments detectable as such.
 Auto-detection of implicit arguments is
    governed by options controlling whether strict and contextual implicit
    arguments have to be considered or not.

 .. _controlling-strict-implicit-args:

 Controlling strict implicit arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. opt:: Strict Implicit
+.. flag:: Strict Implicit

    When the mode for automatic declaration of implicit arguments is on, the default is to automatically set implicit only the strict implicit arguments plus, for historical reasons, a small subset of the non-strict implicit arguments.
 To relax this constraint and to set implicit all non strict implicit arguments by default, you can turn this option off.

-.. opt:: Strongly Strict Implicit
+.. flag:: Strongly Strict Implicit

    Use this option (off by default) to capture exactly the strict implicit arguments and no more than the strict implicit arguments.

 .. _controlling-contextual-implicit-args:

 Controlling contextual implicit arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. opt:: Contextual Implicit
+.. flag:: Contextual Implicit

    By default, |Coq| does not automatically set implicit the contextual
    implicit arguments.
 You can turn this option on to tell |Coq| to also
    infer contextual implicit argument.

 .. _controlling-rev-pattern-implicit-args:

 Controlling reversible-pattern implicit arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. opt:: Reversible Pattern Implicit
+.. flag:: Reversible Pattern Implicit

    By default, |Coq| does not automatically set implicit the reversible-pattern implicit arguments.
 You can turn this option on to tell |Coq| to also infer reversible-pattern implicit argument.

 .. _controlling-insertion-implicit-args:

 Controlling the insertion of implicit arguments not followed by explicit arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. opt:: Maximal Implicit Insertion
+.. flag:: Maximal Implicit Insertion

    Assuming the implicit argument mode is on, this option (off by default)
    declares implicit arguments to be automatically inserted when a
    function is partially applied and the next argument of the function is
    an implicit one.

 .. _explicit-applications: